 At first, it was just about safety, but soon the app’s other features drew me in.
 Whether I was off on a social run with a friend on a Wednesday evening, or out on a solo long-haul on Sunday morning, the app let me see trends in my performance.
 Not just during a session, but over time.

 Since downloading that first app months ago, I’ve tried two dozen others.
 I’ve discovered that no matter what kind of runner you are, there’s a running app for you.
 Some running watches will even sync up with your apps to make tracking simple.
 Here are some great apps for runners to try depending on what you’re looking for:

 If you: want to connect and compete

 Used by runners (and cyclists) to track progress and performance, Strava throws in a social element and lets you compete with members of your local running community.
-If you don’t feel like competing, you can still share photos, stories and motivation with other users, and you can join virtual run clubs, like the MEC Strava Run Club.
+If you don’t feel like competing, you can still share photos, stories and motivation with other users, and you can join virtual run clubs.
 Strava also gives you an analysis of your speed, pace and distance, and compares these with your past runs, so whether you’re doing speed work or training for a race, you can track your ongoing progress.

 If you: want to run for a cause

 Just when you thought you couldn’t feel better about getting off the couch and hitting the trails, Charity Miles makes it even sweeter.
 This app records your distance and donates up to $0.25 to charity for each mile (that’s 1.6km) crushed on your run.
 Charity Miles partners with more than thirty world-class charities and has earned over $2 million for charities to date.
 So each time you head out to meet your run crew, you get an added boost knowing that you’re doing a good deed along the way.